bhargavpshah98/illumio-assessment/README.md

   - go to the folder where you have cloned this repository and run:
     **python3 main.py**
   - This would produce 2 output files "tag_counts.csv" and "port_protocol_counts.csv"
+  - For Testing, run: **python3 -m unittest discover tests**
+  - Unit Tests are currently covered for Protocol Conversion and Tagging as well as counting, to make the code more reliable

 ### Although I have not included the output files in the repository, these are the screenshots of it
 ![Alt text](https://github.com/user-attachments/assets/e454ad61-d67e-4b99-8224-66208cb743c5)
 ![Alt text](https://github.com/user-attachments/assets/cfd44f9b-398f-40f4-8527-3c3dc4be2c4e)

+### Current Code version handling capacity

+**Version Handling**: The current implementation is designed to handle version 2 of the AWS VPC logs.
+If you need to process logs from different versions, you may need to adjust the parsing logic or extend the functionality based on the specific format of those versions.

+**Lookup Table Integration**: The code loads a lookup table from a CSV file, which maps destination ports and protocols to specific tags.
+This mapping is used to tag each log entry accordingly.

+**Protocol Conversion**: A function is included to convert protocol numbers to their corresponding names (e.g., TCP, UDP, ICMP).
+This conversion is necessary for matching logs with the lookup table.

+**Tagging and Counting**: The code processes each log entry to:
+Determine the appropriate tag based on the destination port and protocol.
+Count occurrences of each tag and each port/protocol combination.

+**Testing**:
+The tests ensure that the code performs as expected under predefined conditions.
+For different log versions or formats, additional adjustments and tests may be needed.

+**Output Generation**: Results are saved to two CSV files: tag_counts.csv: Contains counts of each tag, including an "Untagged" category for entries not found in the lookup table. port_protocol_counts.csv: Lists counts of occurrences for each port/protocol combination.

 I hope everything is clear.
 Please don't hesitate to reach out or ask any questions.